PolytalesDevTeam/PolyMod/Enhancements.md

-Back to game button (in resumed pass and play, brings back to the corresponding replay, at the corresponding time)
+Back to game button (in resumed pass and play, brings back to the corresponding replay, at the corresponding time).

-Move in game name (resumed pass and play game name starts with the corresponding move number)
+Move in game name (resumed pass and play game name starts with the corresponding move number).

+Pass and play doesn't replay everything since the first move for the first player.